Frederick Thomas Bidlake: Founding of time-trials

 The early position of cyclists on the road wasn't certain and in July 1878 parliament came close to passing an amendment of the Highways Act by which cyclists would have been banned from the road.
 The position of cycle racing was still less certain.

 The custom was for racers to shelter behind pacers, whose job was to "bring on" their riders, in the phrase of the time.
 On 21 July 1894, Bidlake was one of 50 in a 50 mi race on the main road north out of London.
 He and another rider, Arthur Ilsley, and their two pacers, were passing a woman with a horse when the horse reared and both riders crashed into a ditch.

-The greatest damage was to the bicycles but the woman complained to Huntingdonshire police that such races should not take place.
+The greatest damage was to the bicycles, but the woman complained to Huntingdonshire police that such races should not take place.
 The National Cyclists Union, fearing action in Huntingdonshire could spread across the country and lead to another attempt to amend the Highways Act, banned its clubs from racing on the road and ordered them to compete on the track instead.

 Not all riders lived near a track or wished to race there.
 They set up a rival body, the Road Racing Council, and on 5 October 1895 Bidlake was one of the members of the North Road club who organised a race against the clock.
 Les Bowerman, who researched this and races that followed, said:

-What distinguished them from earlier unpaced races was that the riders started at intervals of two or three minutes in reverse handicap order, the fastest first.
-Company riding was not forbidden but was unlikely to occur.
-This would then be very similar to a time-trial as we know it.

 The fact, as Bowerman says, there were unpaced races against the clock before the North Road event in October 1895 means Bidlake can not, as he often is, be described as the founder of time-trialling.
 Bernard Thompson, a historian of British time-trialling, wrote:

-Neither the Road Time Trials Council or the Road Racing Council before them can claim to have invented time-trialling.
-Without question, time-trials took place a century ago and the National Cyclists' Union national time-trial championship time-trials are recorded in 1878 when A. A. Weir was the victor with a time of 1m 27m 47s on a high ordinary.
-What the RRC did contribute was 'As great a measure as possible of uniformity in the conduct of road competitions.

 But he was among those who codified a sport which became the leading part of British cycle-racing, even though its officials were so uncertain of their creation that they refused to tell the police, referred to courses and dates in code, held their races in the country at dawn, demanded riders dress completely in black, and banned even the sport's own press from saying when races would be held.
 Lists of competitors were headed "private and confidential" until the 1960s.